-A treadmill is a cardiovascular exercise machine for running or walking in one place.
+A treadmill is a cardiovascular exercise machine for walking, jogging or running in one place.
 It provides a moving platform with a wide conveyor belt driven by an electric motor.
 The belt moves to the rear requiring the user to walk or run at a speed matching that of the belt.
 Various speed and inclines can be controlled on the fly.
-Click for Treadmills.
+Click Here for Commercial and Residential Treadmills.

 An elliptical trainer or cross-trainer is a stationary, cardiovascular exercise machine used to simulate stair climbing, walking, or running without causing excessive pressure to the joints, hence decreasing the risk of impact injuries.
 People with minor injuries can use an elliptical to stay fit, as the low impact affects them little.
 Click for Ellipticals.